 - Every major city in the world has a homeless population.
 We suggest using a combination of caution and respect around panhandlers and other strangers.

-- Contributing to panhandlers will not help the problem.
-If you wish to help, please consider a donation to the Atlantic City Rescue Mission.
+- You may also want to consider a donation to the Atlantic City Rescue Mission.